 It’s all on the honor system.
 We trust you.

-There are two tiers of pricing for the NYCRUNS Subway System Challenge.
+There are four tiers of pricing for the NYCRUNS Subway System Challenge.

 Most runners will probably want to select the Token Collector tier.
-For $60. you will receive, a fantastic medal based on the classic NYC subway design, a great gender specific singlet perfect for summer running, and a gender specific hoodie (some sizes unavailable) for those cool summer evenings.
-We'll be shipping these on an ongoing basis shortly after Memorial Day.
+For $65, you will receive, a fantastic medal, a great gender specific t-shirt and a gender specific thin hoodie for those cool Summer nights.

-If you want a little extra, you can also sign up as a Transit Enthusiast.
-You'll still receive everything in the Token Collector package, however, we're not ready to say quite yet what you'll get.
+If you want a little extra, you can also sign up as a Transit Enthusiast for $125.
+You'll still receive everything in the Token Collector package, however, we're not ready to say quite the extra is you'll get.
 You're going to have to settle for a nice surprise.

-Alternately, if you don't want anything at all, you can participate in the challenge at the Turnstile Jumper level and we won't send you a thing other than email.
-This is the only option if you do not have a U.S. shipping address.
+Finally, if you don't want anything at all, you can participate in the challenge at the Turnstile Jumper level at just $30.
+We won't send you a thing other than email, lots of email.

 NYCRUNS members receive a 10% discount, race deferral rights, and other perks.
 Due to the charity component, we are unable to allow race credit for this event.